jmeyerhoefer/Testify/Testify/README.md

 ### Named Check Helpers

-The bool-returning property helpers intentionally use named functions instead of dedicated operators.
+For bool-returning properties, the library deliberately uses named functions instead of more symbolic operators.
+That keeps this part of the API a bit easier to read.

 ```fsharp
 let config = CheckConfig.defaultConfig